MikeHopley/ftl-ships-guide/mantis-c.md

 subtitle: The Theseus
 ---

-Rush shields, then look for weapons.
+Rush shields, then look for weapons or hacking.
 Finding weapons is not urgent though, as the Stun Bomb lets you beat any enemy in the game&thinsp;&mdash;&thinsp;[including the Flagship](https://www.youtube.com/watch?v=n4di0ohYcOs&t=9m55s)!
 If you’re still low on crew in the mid-game, buy some.

 Hit early stores to fund your shield upgrades.
 Selling Lockdown Bomb and Mantis Pheromones gives you 47 scrap.